Its-donkey/ps3syscon/docs/PS3-Uart-Guide.md

 ## Internal Command Mode (CXRF)

 ### Setup
+1. First, in CXR mode, set `EEP SET 3961 01 00` to enable internal mode
+2. Power off the PS3
-1. Ground the DIAG pin to GND
+3. Ground the DIAG pin to GND
-2. Power on the PS3 (LED will flash red - this is normal)
+4. Power on the PS3 (LED will flash red - this is normal)
-3. Select "CXRF" in the tool and connect
+5. Select "CXRF" in the tool
-4. Run `auth` to authenticate
+6. Click "Authenticate" to authenticate

 ### Fixing the EEPROM Checksum